Hide table of contents

 Who this report is for and how to access it

 Only a handful of animal advocacy organizations have programs aimed specifically at preventing the exploitation of farmed shrimp.
-We wrote this report to provide practical guidance about how to help shrimp on farms.
+We wrote this report to provide practical guidance about how to help farmed shrimp.
 This public summary provides an overview of the current state of shrimp farming and potential paths forward.
 For a deeper dive, the full 70+ page report offers concrete, strategic recommendations and more detailed insights.
 The full report will be most useful for animal advocacy groups, funders, and those interested in how best to help shrimp.
 If you would like access to the full report, please complete this Google form.

 Summary